Sylvia Speller

 Sylvia Speller was born on June 17, 1967, in Haren, Germany.
 She is a German physicist who obtained her Dr. rer. nat. from the University of Osnabruck (1995) and has been a professor in the faculty of mathematics and natural sciences at the University of Rostock since 2012.
 She teaches and researches experimental physics, specifically, surface and interface physics, nanophysics, and scanning probe methods.
 Speller is currently a member of the German Physical Society.

 Education

 After gaining her Abitur in Haren, Germany, she proceeded to attend the University of Osnabruck (1986–1992) where she studied physics.
 In 1995, she was awarded a Dr. rer. nat. by the University of Osnabruck, where she worked as a research associate (1992–1995).
 She continued her academic career as a postdoc and a scientific assistant (research fellow) at TU Eindhoven in the Netherlands, University of Osnabruck, and finally the University of Leuven in Belgium until 2001.
-She was then appointed as the chair of experimental physics at the Radboud University in Nijmegen, Netherlands, until 2012.
+She was then appointed as the full professor of experimental physics at the Radboud University in Nijmegen, Netherlands, until 2012.
 Finally, she became a professor at the University of Rostock, where she currently teaches and studies.